-- For the purpose of this Statute, "crime against humanity" means any of the following acts when committed as part of a widespread or systematic attack directed against any civilian population, with knowledge of the attack- - (a) Murder; - (b) Extermination; - (c) Enslavement; - (d) Deportation or forcible transfer of population; - (e) Imprisonment or other severe deprivation of physical liberty in violation of fundamental rules of international law; - (f) Torture; - (g) Rape, sexual slavery, enforced prostitution, forced pregnancy, enforced sterilization, or any other form of sexual violence of comparable gravity; - (h) Persecution against any identifiable group or collectivity on political, racial, national, ethnic, cultural, religious, gender as defined in paragraph 3, or other grounds that are universally recognized as impermissible under international law, in connection with any act referred to in this paragraph or any crime within the jurisdiction of the Court; - (i) Enforced disappearance of persons; - (j) The crime of apartheid; - (k) Other inhumane acts of a similar character intentionally causing great suffering, or serious injury to body or to mental or physical health. - 2 For the purpose of paragraph 1- - "Attack directed against any civilian population" means a course of conduct involving the multiple commission of acts referred to in paragraph 1 against any civilian population, pursuant to or in furtherance of a State or organizational policy to commit such attack;
+- 1 For the purpose of this Statute, "crime against humanity" means any of the following acts when committed as part of a widespread or systematic attack directed against any civilian population, with knowledge of the attack- - (a) Murder; - Extermination: (b) - (c) Enslavement; - Deportation or forcible transfer of population; (d) - Imprisonment or other severe deprivation of physical liberty in violation of fundamental rules of international law; - (f) Torture: - Rape, sexual slavery, enforced prostitution, forced pregnancy, enforced (g) sterilization, or any other form of sexual violence of comparable gravity; - Persecution against any identifiable group or collectivity on political, racial, (h) national, ethnic, cultural, religious, gender as defined in paragraph 3, or other grounds that are universally recognized as impermissible under international law, in connection with any act referred to in this paragraph or any crime within the jurisdiction of the Court; - (i) Enforced disappearance of persons; - The crime of apartheid; (j) - Other inhumane acts of a similar character intentionally causing great suffering, or serious injury to body or to mental or physical health. - 2 For the purpose of paragraph 1- - "Attack directed against any civilian population" means a course of conduct involving the multiple commission of acts referred to in paragraph 1 against any civilian population, pursuant to or in furtherance of a State or organizational policy to commit such attack;

-Changes to legislation: There are outstanding changes not yet made by the legislation gov.uk editorial team to International Criminal Court (Scotland) Act 2001.
-Any changes that have already been made by the team appear in the content and are referenced with annotations.
+Changes to legislation: International Criminal Court (Scotland) Act 2001 is up to date with all changes known to be in force on or before 22 July 2016.
+There are changes that may be brought into force at a future date.
+Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)